 Edible Flowers To Take Your Cooking To The Next Level

 ***Please note not all parts of all flowers are edible, and not every flower is edible.
-It is always best to consult with a professional or conduct proper research before consuming wild plants.
+It is always best to consult a professional or conduct proper research before consuming wild plants.
 Also, ensuring that the flowers you plan to consume are not treated with pesticides or other chemicals before eating is vital.
 The safest way to eat flowers is to grow and harvest them from your own garden***

 Here is our list of popular edible flowers anyone can grow: